Omar-hr/Python-S-expression-calculator/README.md

 This is a command line program that functions as a simple calculator capable of doing two operations: Addition and Multiplication.
 It takes an expression as an argument and prints the result after evaluating, it also handles nested operations.

-The program is implemented in Python, and it includes a simplified S-expression parser.
+The Code is implemented in Python, and it includes a simplified S-expression parser.

 Syntax:
 ===========